Lemon- Citrus Medica

 Whatever our heritage, we all treasure our children.
 They are our future.
 So when my 12-year old son asked me why I left my home in Greece many years ago to come to America and start a new life, it got me thinking about the treasures I have found here, and how many of those treasures in American culture are so deeply rooted in the philosophy of my ancient homeland.

-I decided to share my memories and my thoughts with you, my fellow friends, my fellow Americans, who find ourselves sharing in this wonderful experience of Los Angeles 2014.
+I decided to share my memories and my thoughts with you, my friends, my fellow Americans, who find ourselves sharing in this wonderful experience of Los Angeles 2014.

 We take pride in our democracy, our freedom of speech, science, medicine, even our style of storytelling in books and movies.
 I too take pride in them, I feel them personally, knowing all of these evolved from my ancestors, the ancient Greeks.